thomasstrottner/thomasstrottner/README.md

 - 👋 Hi, I’m @thomasstrottner
-- 👀 I’m interested in data privacy and security.
+- 👀 I’m interested in cloud security and data privacy.
 - 🌱 I’m currently learning more about confidential computing.
-- 💞️ I’m looking to collaborate on making the cloud the safest place for your data.
+- 💞️ I’m looking to collaborate on turning the public cloud into your private cloud.
 - 📫 How to reach me: LinkedIn or Twitter

 <!---